msibal6/Spear-Code/Unity/CatanaStyleGuide.md

 ### Comments Style
 Use the `//` style.

-When commenting before a line of code, comment right on top of the line of
+When commenting a line of code, comment right on top of the line of
-cod, and leave an empty line between the comment and the previous line of code.
+code, and leave an empty line between the comment and the previous line of code.
 When commenting inline, comment a space after the code.

 ### Class Comments